 “The album focuses on the issues we face in America as well as globally, and how we need to move forward by engaging the culture with the Gospel,” says FLAME.
 “I had so much on my heart I wanted to communicate through this project.
 I wanted songs that would provide listeners with hope and encouragement to move forward in the midst of challenges—to remind them that, in Christ, we are all given the power to press on.”

-In all of his efforts, whether on-stage, in class or through the means of Clear Sight Music, FLAME is bridging the gap between the sacred and the secular.
+In all his efforts, whether onstage, in school or operating a record label, FLAME is bridging the gap between the sacred and the secular.
 While his music is unashamedly Christian, he hopes it might also affect seekers as well.
-“I just want to encourage the Christian and the non-Christian who may be interested in peeking over the fence of Christianity that in this faith, in this worldview, you've been set up to win.”
+“I just want to encourage the Christian and the non-Christian who may be interested in peeking over the fence of Christianity that in this faith—in this worldview—you can have true freedom.”